ntop/nDPI/rrdtool/README.txt

-This directory contains a tool that allows to identify anomalies in RRD files
+This directory contains a tool that allows to identify anomalies and similarities in RRD files

 Prerequisite